darjidhruv26/AWS_CICD_Project/README.md

 ```bash
 sudo su
 ```
+- First of all select instance -> Actios -> Security -> Modify IAM role -> select relevant role

 - After running this script for setup deployingAgent on the EC2 instance
-- Make sure your Rigeon and Script region same.(6th line in this script)
+- Make sure your Rigeon and Script regions same.(6th line in this script)

 ```bash
 #!/bin/bash